gvwilson/teachtogether.tech/_chapters_en/process.md

 introducing new ideas that is used primarily with younger learners.
 The first step is the concrete stage, and involves physically manipulating objects to solve a problem (e.g., piling blocks to do addition).
-In the the representational stage, images are used to represent those objects, and in the final abstract stage, the learner uses numbers or symbols.
+In the representational stage, images are used to represent those objects, and in the final abstract stage, the learner uses numbers or symbols.